bittnkr/uniq/README.md

 * Then we check if the buffer is full or empty, `sleep()`ing until state change.

-* If the seat/candidate is available, try increment the atomic register `CompareAndSwap(output, o+1, o)`.
+* If the seat/candidate is available, try increment the atomic register `CompareAndSwap(out, o+1, o)`.

 * If the CAS fail (`!=o`), go to the next seat.